DeerTears/World-of-Marketing/README.md

-Hi!
+# Welcome to the World of Marketing!

+This is an obsidian vault, [install Obsidian](https://obsidian.md/) and load this vault to see it in full, complete with proper internal links.

+Anyway, hi!
 This is my personal journal where I document everything I've learned about writing for an audience.

 Despite the name, this notebook not only covers **marketing**, but also:
 - technical writing